andrevidela/Research-report/final push.md

   - [ ] make every linear function mutating
   - [ ] (OPTIONAL) have a function flag that makes everything in a body linear
   - [ ] (OPTIONAL) ^ this will require to have maybe `w` as unrestricted linearity explicitly

+# Progress

+## %mutate doesn't show any improvements (DONE)

+Probably because Chez is too smart

+> analyse variance instead

+### solutions?

+#### make Chez worse (DONE)

+Not really worth it. we already know mutation is more performance than allocation.
+We'll see the result we want but not really learn much from it

+> Let's ignore this for now and just remove the startup time

+#### Try on the JS backend (DONE)

+The JS backend was just released recently and I didn't ipmlement this on JS so maybe it's worth a try

+#### Go all-in with linearity and re-implement control flow analysis in the core language instead of during codegen

+working on it

+## write all of this down (DONE)

+I have a folder with all that in ulysses I need to gather all the notes and organise them in a coherent narative

+## make a stricter version of Idris2

+removing the subtyping rules in Idris would be very annoying but it would make the patch a lot easier to implement.
+Basically every linear function that uses its argument in a function can mutate it.
+Mutation either happens with a constructor mutating a reference _or_ by calling a function that itself mutates the argument because its linear too

+### Steps

+- [ ] remove the subtyping
+- [ ] make use of the mutating construct we added before

+### problems

+I can probably build the compiler itself with this patch but not the libraries since they make much more liberal use of linearity.
+That means that benchmarking will only be synthetic benchmarks and won't be able to use the prelude or contrib.
+So maybe they won't be very represeentative.
+However they should show a lot of improvements

+# conclusion

+Those two patches should be interesting enough to make the bulk of the thesis.
+I might sprinkle in some of my experiments with multiplicities and semirings.
+As well as future work with reference counting and control flow analysis